 Publ Date Publication Title Author(s) Author Contact Editted Abstract PMID 2011 Sep;1 4 Hell J Nucl Med (18)F-FDG positron emission tomography/computed tomography and (99m)Tc-MDP skeletal scintigraphy in a case of Erdheim-Chester disease Asabella AN, Cimmino A, Altini C, Notaristefano A, Rubini G. Nuclear Medicine Unit- Di.M.I.M.P., University of Bari, Piazza G. Cesare, 11, 70124 Bari, Italy. a.niccoli@mednucl.unib a.it Erdheim-Chester disease (ECD) is a rare form of non-Langerhan's cell histiocytosis with unknown aetiology, is charaterized by systemic xanthogranulomatous infiltrative disease.
 The typical ECD diagnostic triad is bone pain, diabetes insipidus and bilateral exophthalmos.
 A 24 years old man came at our attention for polydipsia with nocturnal and diurnal polyuria, anorexia, febrile episodes, and arthromyalgia especially in the knees.
 Physical examination showed bilateral periorbital xanthelasma.
 Blood exams showed increase of plasma osmolarity, haematocrit, sodium and urea and decrease of potassium.
 Urine exams showed just decreased urine specific gravity, suggestive for central diabetes insipidus (CDI).
 Brain magnetic resonance with gadolinium enhancement showed the presence of multiple hyperintense lesions expecially in neurohypophysis (swollen and with markedly contrast enhancement).
-Two weeks later, whole-body plus lower limbs 18-fluorine-labelled 2-deoxy-2-fluoro-D-glucose positron emission comography/computed tomography (18)F-FDG PET/CT) was performed.
-Uptake of (18)F-FDG was observed in the upper portion of the midbrain area (SUV(max) 7.1) and the pituitary gland (SUV(max) 7.3), and diffuse bone marrow uptake of (18)F-FDG in the proximal epiphysis and metaphysis of both humeri and thigh bones (SUV(max) 6.5), shoulder blades, pelvis bones and the L2 vertebral body (SUV(max) 3.9).
-This (18)F-FDG, leading to the suspision of ECD.
-A technetium-99m-methy-diphosphonate skeletal scintigraphy (199m)T-MDP) scan showed diffuse uptake of the radiopharmaceutical, in the diaphysis of long bones and in the left portion of the body and the spinous process of L2.
+Two weeks later, whole-body plus lower limbs 18-fluorine-labelled 2-deoxy-2-fluoro-D-glucose positron emission tomography/computed tomography (18)F-FDG PET/CT) was performed.
+Uptake of (18)F-FDG was observed in the upper portion of the midbrain area (SUV(max) 7.1) and the pituitary gland (SUV(max) 7.3), and diffuse bone marrow uptake of (18)F-FDG in the proximal epiphysis and metaphysis of both humeri and thigh bones (SUV(max) 3.9).
+This (18)F-FDG PET/CT confirmed the presence of brain lesion seen in MRI, the absence of visceral lesions, but also showed the presence of an atypical bone uptake of (18)F-FDG, leading to the suspision of ECD.
+A technetium-99m-methyl-diphosphonate skeletal scintigraphy (199m)Tc-MDP) scan showed diffuse uptake of the radiopharmaceutical, in the diaphysis of long bones and in the left portion of the body and the spinous process of L2.
 Considering the difficulties of an osteomedullary or brain biopsy, biopsy was performed on a right anterior thoracic cutaneous xanthelasma.
-Histology showed lipid-laden histiocytes (CD1a-, CD68+, S-100 protein -) with small nuclei, Touton giant, lymphocytic infiltrates, eosinophilis and fibrosis, ECD gold standard patterns as reported in literature.
-The patient wa 22087457
+Histology showed lipid-laden histiocytes (CD1a-, CD68+, S-100 protein -) with small nuclei, Touton giant, lymphocytic infiltrates, eosi 22087457